TarekLP/HammertimeAdditionalResourcesByTarek/README.md

 Hammertime is an open-source Fork of Sledge which is an open-source Alternative to Valve's Hammer Editor for the Goldsource engine.
 It is written in .NET and uses [Veldrid][2] for rendering, with DirectX 10.

-Hammertime supports Goldsource mapping but is rather incomplete and buggy.
-Please consider the following alternate projects:
+Hammertime supports Goldsource mapping, and is constantly being updated to add more Features, some of these Features include:
+- Prefab Support
+- (Additional Features WIP))

 - [TrenchBroom](https://github.com/kduske/TrenchBroom) (as of writing, TrenchBroom has some small Support for Half-Life, but is dependent on Community Contributions to expand the Support for Half Life, so its not complete right now.)
 - Valve Hammer Editor (Found in the steam Library which you get when you own Half Life 1)